furka/40k-objective-cards/README.md

-This is a webpack 4 boilerplate.

-- dev server `npm start`
-- compiles js via Babel
+## TO DO

+- keep track of cards
+- complete cards
-- loaders for YAML, lit-html, Sass
+- roll/draw for card
-- Prettier & eslint on commit
+- keep track of generic objectives
+- mobile friendly